nikhil-dewangan/new1-demo/README.md

 Verifying a JWT:

 we different type of event.
-1. change event.
+1. change event: it tracks complete changes like intial status to final status.
-2. input event.
+2. input event: it tracks each and every steps like and single activity.

 git config --global user.email jwt.verify(token, secretKey, (err, decoded) => {